civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-14-election-2023-voting-period.md

 category:
   - election-2023
 ---
-W﻿e are electing a new chair of the Civil Service LGBT+ Network.
+We are electing a new chair of the Civil Service LGBT+ Network.

-T﻿his election operates on a 'one department, one vote' system.
+This election operates on a 'one department, one vote' system.
 Departmental LGBT+ staff networks must hold an internal vote of either:

 * their full membership
-* t﻿heir committee members
+* their committee members

-T﻿he most popular candidate in the departmental vote will be the candidate that network votes for.
+The most popular candidate in the departmental vote will be the candidate that network votes for.
 The candidate that wins the most departmental votes will be elected.

-D﻿epartments must submit their vote during this voting window.
+Departments must submit their vote during this voting window.

-D﻿epartments should read the [full election guidance](/election/2023/rules) for details on how to run their vote, and submit the results.
+Departments should read the [full election guidance](/election/2023/rules) for details on how to run their vote, and submit the results.